lily2lab/RACK/README.md

 ```
 To train and test on different datasets, it is necessary to substitute the corresponding features.

+# Failed cases
+We will present and analyze some failed cases in "Analysis of some failed cases.pdf".

+# Results
+More results with different combinations are available at "our results with different features.xlsx".

 ## Citation
 If you use this code for your research, please consider citing: